microsoft/pxt-microbit/docs/device/usb.md

 ## How to transfer the program with your browser

-Here are instructions for different browsers on different computers.
-Select the one you're using:
+Here are instructions for different browsers on Windows and Mac computers.
+Choose the one you're using:

 #### Windows browsers